predictionguard/old-docs/pages/guides/data-extraction.md

 ### Standalone Factuality Functionality

-If needed, you can directly access the factuality checking functionality using the /factuality endpoint.
-This allows you to configure thresholds and score arbitrary inputs independently.
-Adding factuality=True or utilizing the /factuality endpoint provides an additional layer of control and customization for factuality checks.
+You can also call the factuality checking functionality directly using the [`/factuality`](../reference/factuality) endpoint, which will enable you to configure thresholds and score arbitrary inputs.